-C.2.9 Furthermore, the Nomination Committee ratifies the selection of candidates, other than Eurobank Group employees, as members of the Board of Directors of significant Group's subsidiaries, prior to their election.

-C.2.10 Finally, in performing its duties, the Nomination Committee considers actual, potential or perceived conflicts of interest of the Board members and assesses the need for escalation to the Board, and shall, to the extent possible and on an ongoing basis, take into account the need to ensure that the Board's decision making is not dominated by any one individual or small group of individuals in a manner that is detrimental to the interests of the Bank.
-In any case, the Committee should take under consideration the legal and regulatory framework.

-C.2.11 The Bank's Directors Report, in its Corporate Governance Statement, describes Nomination Committee's work during the previous year.
+- C.2.9 Furthermore, the Nomination Committee approves the selection of candidates, other than Eurobank Group employees, as members of the Board of Directors of significant Group's subsidiaries, prior to their election by the each subsidiary's Shareholders' General Meeting. - C.2.10 Finally, in performing its duties, the Nomination Committee considers actual, potential or perceived conflicts of interest of the Board members and assesses the need for escalation to the Board, and shall, to the extent possible and on an ongoing basis, take into account the need to ensure that the Board's decision making is not dominated by any one individual or small group of individuals in a manner that is detrimental to the interests of the Bank.
+In any case, the Committee should take under consideration the legal and regulatory framework. - C.2.11 The Bank's Directors Report, in its Corporate Governance Statement, describes the Nomination Committee's work during the previous year.